bprinty/coda/README.rst

 ====

 Coda is a file system organizer, designed for data scientists who frequently deal with large amounts of heterogeneous data.
-In this age where data rules all, being able to efficiently search and label those data is paramount to maintaining productivity.
+Being able to efficiently search and label data during the course of algorithm development is paramount to maintaining productivity.
 Coda allows you to tag files with arbitrary metadata, so that you can stay organized when managing/analyzing large datasets over time.

 As a quick example of how coda might be useful for organizing an arbitrary dataset, see the following example (see the `documentation <http://coda.readthedocs.io/en/latest/>`_